 Listen for unisex nicknames in Pedro Almodóvar films.
 In his 1988 classic Mujeres al borde de un ataque de nervios (Women on the Verge of a Nervous Breakdown) the lead is nicknamed Pepa (short for José/Josefa).

 Spanish nicknames that are phasing out

 One final type of nickname should be mentioned to help you to avoid awkward social situations.
 In the past, it was common to hear Spanish nicknames based on physical characteristics.
-In some cases these nicknames refer to light or dark skin colour (blanca, güero, morena/negrito), being thin or fat (flaco, gordo, panzón), or having bigger or smaller eyes (ojón, chino).
+In some cases, these nicknames refer to light or dark skin color (blanca, güero, morena/negrito), being thin or fat (flaco, gordo, panzón) or having bigger or smaller eyes (ojón, chino).
 This kind of nickname in Spanish often has a negative connotation.
-On social media, Latin American people have addressed how nicknames like these contribute to low self-esteem, bullying, and racism.
+On social media, Latin American people have addressed how nicknames like these contribute to low self-esteem, bullying and racism.

 Though physical nicknames are phasing out by generation, do not be surprised to hear them.
 In older couples, you may hear a woman call her husband Gordo (fatty) or a man call his wife Vieja (old Woman).
 As times go on, creating nicknames rooted in teasing becomes less appropriate.